Professional organizing

 Decluttering means removing unnecessary items, sorting and arranging, or putting things back in place.
-This article deals with organizing places of residence and commercial buildings, but the principles can also be applied to other areas.
+The phrase is most often used to refer to organizing places of residence and commercial buildings, but the principles can also be applied to other areas.
 The activity can be done independently, or with help from family, friends, or professionals.

 There are many methods for systematic decluttering and organizing.
 Some examples include Julie Morgenstern's SPACE, Danshari, and Konmari.
 In Danshari, a distinction is made between minimalists (who try to minimize their belongings) and those who try to optimize their belongings.

 History

 Cutting out unnecessary things, letting go of superfluous things, and becoming free of one's attachment to things has roots in several philosophies, such as Buddhist philosophy and Christian philosophy.

 In 1984, professional organizing emerged as an industry in Los Angeles, USA.

 In 2009, Hideko Yamashita introduced the Danshari method in her book Danshari: Shin Katazukejutsu (original title: 人生を変える断捨離).
 Danshari is constructed by the words dan (refuse), sha (dispose) and ri (separate).
 In 2010, Danshari was nominated for a prize for new buzzwords awarded by the Japanese publisher Jiyuukokuminsha.

 Since then, there has been a resurgence of other authors and influencers sharing their decluttering methodologies.
 A notable example is the Konmari decluttering method named after Marie Kondo.
 In 2015, she was listed as one of the world's 100 most influential people by Time Magazine.